 Bake for about 10 minutes or until they're golden with brown around the edges.

-As soon as they're out of the oven, loosen with a knife and, while still hot, immediately shape them either on a rounded bowl, bottle, jam jar, rolling pin or sieve.
+As soon as they're out of the oven, loosen with a knife and shape them immediately, while still hot.

 What Happens if they Cool Too Quickly?

-They cool quickly so work fast and handle with care.
+Tuiles cookies cool quickly so work fast and handle with care.
 If you shape them when cool, they will break so if this happens, either leave them flat or return to the oven for another couple of minutes.

-How To Keep Tuiles Crispy
+Storage - How To Keep Them Crispy

 The longer you keep tuiles, the less crispy they keep, especially almond tuiles.
 Sesame tuiles do last a little longer.
 They can be stored for up to 2 days if sealed in an airtight container (even better with a silicone gel sachet) or wrapped in aluminium foil.

-However, it's best to eat them on the day as they stay crispy.
+It's best to eat them on the day as they stay crispy.
 If you don't plan to eat the whole batch, make them in smaller quantities.
 Keep the batter covered in the fridge for 2-3 days and you have a quick teatime treat or dessert accompaniment in a jiffy!

-Tuiles
+Tuiles Cookies

 Ingredients